softworkz/embyuserwiki/Users.md

 ![](images/server/users11.png)

+**Note**: Guest passwords are managed by Media Browser Connect and can only be changed by the user themselves.

 ### Local Access

 If a password is configured, you can choose to allow in-network access without the use of a password.